Satisfyer’s getting all gussied-up with the Luxury High Fashion. Read on for my Satisfyer Luxury High Fashion review!

 Their main deal is pressure wave technology.
 This tech provides touchless clitoral stimulation, which makes your clitoris feel like it’s being sucked by air (think futuristic touch-free cunnilingus).
-I’ve always found that, compared to conventional vibrators, this technology provides orgasms quicker, plus allows you to keep going for 2nd, 3rd, 4th etc, because it doesn’t oversensitive the clitoris like physical touch does.
+I’ve always found that, compared to conventional vibrators, this technology provides orgasms quicker, plus allows you to keep going for 2nd, 3rd, 4th, etc, because it doesn’t oversensitive the clitoris as physical touch does.

 Enter the Satisfyer Luxury High Fashion.
 It’s currently Satisfyer’s most expensive toy on the market at $139 USD, and I have a weakness for luxury, so here goes.

 The Satisfyer Luxury High Fashion hasn’t fallen far from Satisfyer’s design tree.
 It looks similar to older models like the Satisfyer 2, and I’m a fan.
 It’s large enough to hold comfortably, yet it’s still sleek and streamlined.
 The controls are in an intuitive spot along its back, and the silicone head is deliciously squishy and soft.